-At 7:45pm tonight the controversial DSU motion enforcing mandatory constitutions for student groups was voted down by a clear opposing majority in Assembly.
+At 7:45pm tonight the controversial DSU motion enforcing mandatory constitutions for student groups was voted down by assembly majority.

-Steven Lowes, Societies Committee Chair, gave an intense speech about how the formulation and pursuit of the motion wasn’t ‘normal’, at one point shouting to the assembly ‘this is fucking absurd’.
+Steven Lowes, Societies Committee Chair, was quoted saying the formulation and pursuit of the motion ‘wasn’t normal’, at one point shouting to the assembly ‘this is fucking absurd’.

-Amelia McLoughlan, President of the Student with Disabilities Association (SwDA), gave both a statement against the motion and provided the closing comments for the argument against.
-In both she repeatedly raised associations’ lack of consultation over the motion.
+Amelia McLoughlan, President of the Student with Disabilities Association (SwDA), repeatedly raised associations’ lack of consultation over the motion.

 A representative from the charity Nightline spoke in favour of the motion, establishing that the proposed motion would not effect their association.